 Return on Investment for

-- After you complete
+project.- After you complete

-NOTE: Short Course 6 provides much more in-depth coverage on project management, including information on how to build a detail project plan and measure project performance.
+project, you need to conduct a post implementation audit, determining if NOTE: Short Course 6 provides much more in-depth coverage on project management, including information on how to build a detail project plan and measure project performance.

 No comments: